Reward-rational (implicit) choice: A unifying formalism for reward learning: Prior work from the perspective of the formalism

 Table \ref{tab:c-grding} lists $\choices$ and $\map$ for each feedback, while Table \ref{tab:policies} shows the deterministic constraint on rewards each behavior imposes, along with the probabilistic observation model -- highlighting, despite the differences in feedback, the pattern of the (exponentiated) choice reward in the numerator, and the normalization over $\choices$ in the denominator.
 Fig. \ref{fig:TableFig} will serve as the illustration for these types, looking at a grid world navigation task around a rug.
 The space of rewards we use for illustration is three-dimensional weight vectors for avoiding the rug, not getting dirty, and reaching the goal.

-\textbf{Trajectory comparisons.} In trajectory comparisons \cite{wirth2016model,dorsa2017active,christiano2017deep,ibarz2018reward}, the human is typically shown two trajectories $\traj_1 \in \trajs$ and $\traj_2 \in \trajs$, and then asked to select the one that they prefer.
+\textbf{Trajectory comparisons.} In trajectory comparisons \citep{wirth2016model}, the human is typically shown two trajectories $\traj_1 \in \trajs$ and $\traj_2 \in \trajs$, and then asked to select the one that they prefer.
 They are perhaps the most obvious exemplar of reward-rational choice: the set of choices $\choices = \{\traj_1, \traj_2\}$ is explicit, and the grounding $\map$ is simply the identity.
 As Fig. \ref{fig:TableFig} shows, for linear reward functions, a comparison corresponds to a hyperplane that cuts the space of feasible reward functions in half.
 For all the reward functions left, the chosen trajectory has higher reward than the alternative.
+Most work on comparisons is done in the preference-based RL domain in which the robot might compute a policy directly to agree with the comparisons, rather than explicitly recover the reward function \citep{wilson2012bayesian,busa2013preference}.
+Within methods that do recover rewards, most use the constraint version (left column of Table \ref{tab:policies}) using various losses \citep{akrour2011preference, wirth2014learning}. \citep{holladay2016active} uses the Boltzmann model (right column of Table \ref{tab:policies}) and proposes actively generating the queries, \citep{dorsa2017active} follows up with actively synthesizing the queries from scratch, and \citep{christiano2017deep} introduces deep neural network reward functions.